amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

-Inside our `run` method (after updating the signature to match our `SystemData` changes), we replace the `println!` statements with code that will update our `UiText` components.
+Inside our `run` method (after updating the signature to match our `SystemData` changes), we replace the `println!` statements with code that will update our `UiTextComponent` components.
 We first update the score stored in `score_board` by adding 1 to it and clamping it to not exceed `999` (mostly because we don't want our scores to overlap each other in the window).
-Then, we use the `UiText` `Entity` handle that we stored in our `ScoreText` resource to get a mutable reference to our `UiText` component.
-Lastly, we set the text of the `UiText` component to the player's score, after converting it to a string.
+Then, we use the `UiTextComponent` `Entity` handle that we stored in our `ScoreText` resource to get a mutable reference to our `UiTextComponent` component.
+Lastly, we set the text of the `UiTextComponent` component to the player's score, after converting it to a string.